robotpy/robotpy.github.io/_posts/2015-01-03-RobotPy-2015-now-available.md

 Our initial RobotPy release for 2015 is now available for download on our [release page](https://github.com/robotpy/robotpy-wpilib/releases).

+The team has put months of effort into this release, and we're really excited about 2015!
+Special thanks to Christian Balcom (@computer-whisperer, FRC Team 4819), who has done a significant amount of work on the pure python port of WPILib, and various useful tooling.

 Go ahead and start using what we have, and report bugs as you find them!
 We expect that there will be a lot of bugfixes over the next few weeks, but that will probably be true for the other languages too.
 Please [report any problems on our issue tracker](https://github.com/robotpy/robotpy-wpilib/issues) as you find them!